schwern/Pinto-Server/README.md

 Authen::Simple:: class to use; the other key/value pairs will be passed as-is to the Authen::Simple class.

+## handler

+An object that does the [Pinto::Server::Handler](http://search.cpan.org/perldoc?Pinto::Server::Handler) role.
+This object will do the work of processing the request and returning a response.

 ## default_port

 Returns the default port number that the server will listen on.
 This